 Chile & Peru – Pisco

-We have to tread carefully here, because the origin of Pisco is hotly disputed by Chile and Peru – both of whom claim to have invented it.
-Pisco is a type of brandy made by distilling fermented grape juice.
-And in both Peru and Chile it is recognised with Denomination of Origin status.
-While Chile produces more than three times as much pisco, Peru is the leading exporter and has won more awards worldwide.
-And in our opinion, Peru has the edge, if only in the cocktail arena!
+We have to tread carefully here because the origin of Pisco is hotly disputed by Chile and Peru – both of whom claim to have invented it.
+Distillers make Pisco by distilling fermented grape juice, and both Peru and Chile recognize it with Denomination of Origin status.
+And while Chile produces more than three times as much pisco, Peru is the leading exporter and has won more awards worldwide.
+Furthermore, in our opinion, Peru has the edge, if only in the cocktail arena!
 The Peruvian Pisco Sour combines pisco, egg white, lime juice, sugar syrup, and bitters for an exquisite aperitif.
+This one is arguably one of the most popular National Drinks in Latin America.

 So are we!
 And luckily, many of these spirits can be easily sourced right here in Australia!
-So why not grab a bottle of pisco, cachaça, mezcal or rum and start experimenting today!
+So why not grab a bottle of pisco, cachaça, mezcal, or rum and start experimenting with one (or many) National Drinks of Latin America today?
 Salud!